-Open splits is one of those postures that may not always make it into your asana practice, but there are a number of good reasons for it to start showing up more often.
-It does require a considerable amount of flexibility and Matt lays out the perfect flexibility formula in order to safely execute the posture.
-What it does is offer much more than the result.
-It takes you on a path toward greater balance in your body, more specifically in the hips.
-The adductor muscles don’t often get as much of the limelight as some of the other muscles of the hips (i.e. glutes), so open splits (Samakonasana) is an opportunity to create more muscle integrity in the adductors, tensor fascia latae (TFL), hip flexors, and inner hamstrings).
+Open Splits is one of those postures that may not always make it into your asana practice, but there are a number of good reasons for it to start showing up more often.
+It does require a considerable amount of flexibility, and Matt lays out the perfect flexibility formula in order to safely execute the posture.
+What it does is offer much more than the result: It takes you on a path toward greater balance in your body, more specifically in the hips.
+The adductor muscles don’t often get as much of the limelight as some of the other muscles of the hips (e.g., glutes), so Open Splits (Samakonasana) is an opportunity to create more muscle integrity in the adductors, tensor fasciae latae (TFL) muscles, hip flexors, and inner hamstrings.

 October 2022 Immersion

 - Increase active and passive range of motion